Mar 6, 2023

-Have you noticed the endless choice of milks you can add to your latte or cappuccino right now?
+Have you noticed the endless choice of milk you can add to your latte or cappuccino right now?

 From soy and almond to hazelnut, rice, and beyond, there has never been such an eclectic mix of ways to experiment with your morning coffee.
 And, of all the alt-milks on the market right now, oat is arguably the top dog.

-Oh, and in case you're not aware, Oatly is one of the world's leading purveyors of plant-based milk.
+Oh, and in case you're not aware, Oatly is one of the world's leading sellers of plant-based milk with celebrity backers like Oprah.

-In fact, Oatly has seen an incredible rate of growth during the pandemic, with an impressive 2020 sales growth of 295% across all of its product categories, globally.
-And, with the brand’s success set to continue, Oatly is in the midst of launching an IPO by the end of 2021.
+In fact, Oatly saw an incredible rate of growth during the pandemic, with an impressive 2020 sales growth of 295% across all of its product categories, globally.
+And, with the brand’s success set to continue, Oatly went public in 2021 and saw its valuation surge to nearly $13 billion after an IPO that raised $1.4 billion.

-Oatly is in its prime right now, but how did the brand’s seemingly overnight success come about—and how does it approach its marketing activities?
+Oatly is in its prime, but how did the brand’s seemingly overnight success come about—and how does it approach its marketing activities?

 We’re going to take a look at Oatly’s colossal success and explore the brand’s forward-thinking ‘back to basics with a twist’ approach to marketing.